 An honours degree (normally a 2:1 or better) in nutrition or a related subject (for example, a biological science including biochemistry and physiology), or a registrable qualification in medicine, dentistry or veterinary medicine.
 Applicants may also be admitted by virtue of professional or other relevant qualifications and/or experience.

 Months of entry

-Our MSc Human Nutrition programme will develop your scientific research skills to an advanced level and fuel your interest in this fascinating and vital discipline.
+Our MSc Human Nutrition programme will develop your knowledge and scientific research skills to an advanced level and fuel your interest in this fascinating and vital discipline.